snackbeard/PowerShellConsoleMenu/README.md

 ![object img](2.png)

+How to use:
+Copy the function Create-ConsoleMenu from consolemenu.ps1 into your file and read everything below

 "restricted" defines if the value of the attribute can be changed This could be used if e.g. the sAMAccountName for an Active Directory user is generated (combination of first and last name) and should not be set manually

 "hasChanged"
 If an attribute is edited it is set to true to check the values after exiting the menu.
 I used it most of the time in combination